rubcn94/rubcn94/README.md

 ## About Me

 Hello!
-I'm Ruben Sierra, an aspiring programmer on a journey of self-discovery in the tech world.
+I'm Ruben Sierra, a programmer on a journey of self-discovery in the tech world.

-🎓 My tech journey began in 2022 when I started studying "Técnico Superior en Administración de Sistemas Informáticos en Red" (Higher Technician in Network Computer Systems Administration).
+🎓 My tech journey began in 2022 when I started studying Higher Technician in Network Computer Systems Administration.
 This experience ignited my curiosity and passion for programming.

 🚀 Currently, I'm honing my skills at 42 Barcelona, where I'm diving deep into various programming languages and technologies.